German voters most pro-European and pro-migrant

 The EP election in Britain was a kind of "second referendum" on EU membership, education minister Damian Hinds told the BBC on Sunday.

 "For some people this is the ultimate protest vote opportunity.
-Actually, ironically this is, in a sense, for some people, this is the second referendum," he said, in comments, which combined with the Opinium survey, bode ill for those who wished to remain in Europe.
+Actually, ironically this is, in a sense, for some people ... the second referendum," he said, in comments, which combined with the Opinium survey, bode ill for those who wish to remain in Europe.